-When Buckeye receives notification for an inpatient admission past the contractual two (2) business days and the member is still in-house, Buckeye will accept the notification but the reviews will begin with the date on which Buckeye was notified.
+When Buckeye receives notification for an inpatient admission past the contractual two (2) business days and the member is still in-house, Buckeye will accept the notification but the reviews will begin with the date on which Buckeye was notified, unless the case meets retrospective criteria as defined in the OAC.
 All prior days will be administratively denied due to untimely notification and will have to be appealed after the claim has been submitted.
 (For example, Jane Doe was admitted on 4-1-06.
-Buckeye receives notification of this admission on 4-10-06 and Jane Doe is still inhouse.
+Buckeye receives notification of this admission on 4-10-06 and Jane Doe is still in-house.
 Buckeye will begin reviews starting 4/10/06 the day we were informed.
 All prior days will be denied.)
 Providers must fax a copy of their facility's facesheet and discharge instructions once the member has been discharged from all inpatient stays at their facility.